NuclearInstruments/SCISDK/docs/custompacket.md

 ```

 The buffer allocated with the `SCISDK_AllocateBuffer` function has a last size parameters containing the number of packet the user want to allocate in the buffer.
-For example if the user create in SciCompiler a custom packet with 5 rows (32 bit per row) and want to allocate a buffer with 1000 packets, the function will allocate a buffer with 16000 bytes.
+For example if the user create in Sci-Compiler a custom packet with 5 rows (32 bit per row) and want to allocate a buffer with 1000 packets, the function will allocate a buffer with 16000 bytes.
 The  `SCISDK_ReadData` function will try to fill the buffer with 16000 bytes (1000 words * 16 bytes) each time is called.
 It is crtical to ensure that the transfer will always be aligned to the word size to avoid to read partial words with irrecoverable data loss.

 This example allocate a buffer with 1000 packet: